veeenu/veeenu.github.io/_posts/2019-02-28-pokemon-go-feature-detection-i.md

 **HA!
 GOTCHA!**

 That's it for this post.
-In the next one, we'll see how we can fit a polynomial through a sensible excellent curveball path.
+More study is required to understand how we could fit a polynomial through a sensible excellent curveball path.
 Later!